aaronamran/MCSI-Remote-Cybersecurity-Internship/Red Teaming/standalone-keylogger.md

 5. Reboot the Windows 10 VM.
 Since the keylogger executable creates an entry in the registry at `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run`, it will autorun at startup
    ![image](https://github.com/user-attachments/assets/9dc68225-187c-4afe-a4d8-dc935422cc7a)
    This can also be found in the Startup tab in Task Manager.
-Note that multiple registry entries will create multiple startup instances
+Note that multiple registry entries in different registry locations will create multiple startup instances
    ![image](https://github.com/user-attachments/assets/1a3117e6-17b0-4727-bc1c-583ef2b79968)
 7. Open `login.html` in a web browser.
 Show that the keylogger records all keystrokes in hidden files